Synchronous endpoints return download URLs in the same request. Use async jobs when the batch is large or processing may exceed your request timeout.

 | SVG tracing | Convert raster images into alpha-aware SVG vectors with color preserved by default, or opt into monochrome output. |

-| Background removal | Remove image backgrounds through the Media Tools API and preserve images that already have transparent cutouts. |
+| Background removal | Remove simple image backgrounds through the Media Tools API, preserve existing transparent cutouts, or call a configured ML segmentation backend. |

 | Archive handling | Accept ZIP inputs and extract contents for processing when the output is not another archive. |